sofiia-chorna/cgan-fashion-mnist/README.md

   <img src="eval/2025-01-08_01-55-51/real_tsne_plot.png" alt="Real data t-sne" width="400" />
 </div>

+For both methods, the images corresponding to label 9 (ankle boot) and label 8 (bag) are well-separated; labels 0 (t-shirt), 2 (pullover), and 3 (dress) tend to be mixed, they likely share similar concepts.

 Generated data
 <div style="display: flex; justify-content: space-around;">
   <img src="eval/2025-01-08_01-55-51/generated_pca_plot.png" alt="Generated data pca" width="400" />
   <img src="eval/2025-01-08_01-55-51/generated_tsne_plot.png" alt="Generated data t-sne" width="400" />
 </div>

+The clusters in PCA for the generated images are more mixed, though still visible.
+Surprisingly, the clusters in t-SNE for the generated images are better-separated.
+I suspect that the lower quality and more simplified nature of those images make it easier to distinguish them.

 ### Further experiments
 Trying to improve the quality of the generated images, I used some of the proposed techniques from the [3] paper.
 - Normalisation of the inputs: (normalise images between -1 and 1 and use of tanh as the last layer of the generator output)
-- Use of gaussian noise instead of one with uniform distribution
-- One-sided label smoothing (replace the 0 and 1 targets for a classifier with smoothed values, like .9 or .1)
+- Label smoothing (replace the 0 and 1 for labels with smoothed values, like 0.9 an 0.1)

 ### Results with the some techniques improvements proposed in [3]
 TODO